trustedanalytics/atk/doc/source/glossary.rst

         pairs, that is, properties, associated with it.
         Each element can have zero properties as well.

-    Gremlin

-        A graph query language.
-        Gremlin works with the Titan Graph Database, though it is made by a different company.
-        For more information see: `Gremlin Wiki`_.

     HBase

         Apache HBase is the Hadoop database, a distributed, scalable, big data